 Kheer (Rice Pudding)

-In a heavy pan, melt the ghee and fry the cinnamon and sugar.
-Keep frying until the sugar begins to caramalise.
-Reduce the heat immediately when this happens.
+- In a heavy pan, melt the ghee and fry the cinnamon and sugar until the sugar begins to caramelise.
+Then reduce the heat immediately.

 - Add the rice and half of the milk.